World Watch List: 30

 - Socio-economic development

-- For pastors who are mocked and disturbed for conducting services.
-Pray that they will not waver in their faith, and that they will draw strength from the Lord.
+- For the pastors in Sri Lanka who are mocked and frequently disturbed by their neighbours for conducting services.
+Pray that they would not waiver in their faith and that they’ll draw strength from the Lord when they feel weary.